Mithun017/AI_Agent_Intern/3.Ml_Base/Day_Task/readme.md

-Student Performance Prediction with Decision Tree
+# 🎓 Student Performance Prediction using Decision Tree

-Features
+This project predicts student performance based on various input features using a Decision Tree model.
+It includes insightful visualizations, model saving capabilities, and error handling for robust deployment.

--Predicts student performance using a Decision Tree.
+## 🚀 Features

--Generates Visualizations:
+- ✅ **Predicts student performance** using a Decision Tree Classifier or Regressor.
-Decision Tree Structure: Shows how the model decides.
+- 🌳 **Decision Tree Structure Visualization** to understand the model's decision-making.
--Actual vs. Predicted Plot: Compares predictions to actual values.
+- 📊 **Actual vs. Predicted Plot** for comparing real and predicted values.
--Feature Importance Plot: Highlights which features matter most.
+- 🔍 **Feature Importance Plot** to highlight key influential features.
--Saves the model and encoder for reuse.
+- 💾 **Model and Encoder Saving** using `joblib` for future reuse.
--Includes error handling for robust predictions.
+- 🛡️ **Error Handling** to ensure stability during predictions.